sap-tutorials/Tutorials/tutorials/sapui5-webide-add-order-activity/sapui5-webide-add-order-activity.md

 ---
-title: SAP UI5 - Add an order activity
+title: SAPUI5 - Add an order activity
 description: Add a button to a detail page, to trigger an process
 tags: [  tutorial>beginner, topic>html5, topic>sapui5, products>sap-hana-cloud-platform ]
 ---
 ## Prerequisites
  - **Proficiency:** Beginner

+ - **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](https://go.sap.com/developer/tutorials/sapui5-webide-open-webide.html)

  - **Tutorials:** This tutorial is part of a series.
-The previous tutorial is step 9: [Add a search field](https://go.sap.com/developer/tutorials/sapui5-webide-add-search.html)
+The previous tutorial is step 9: [SAPUI5 - Add a search field](http://go.sap.com/developer/tutorials/sapui5-webide-add-search-field.html)

 ## Next Steps
  - This is the end of this tutorial series.
 Return to the [Tutorial Navigator](http://go.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](http://go.sap.com/developer/tutorials.html)